jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 > 144003798740000000000000000
 ```

-The reason for passing the results of *call()* to a function and printing these results on the console is due to the asynchronous nature in the interface between javascript and web3.eth.
+The reason for passing the results of *call()* to a function and printing these results on the console is due to the asynchronous nature of web3.eth which javascript is able to handle.

 ```cmd
 >contract.methods.decimals().call(function(err, result) { console.log(result) })